Tattoo Aftercare: Why Not Petroleum?

 ✗ Some tattoo artists won't warranty work healed with A&D -

-NOOKS UNIVERSAL BALM
+NOOKS EVERYWHERE BALM

 ✓ Lightweight, breathable (oxygen reaches skin)